boaromayo/Ruinology/src/assets/img/readme.md

-This folder contains all of the images for the game.
+This folder contains all of the images (tileset, HUD, fonts, title screen) for the game.